Churchman lab subgroups

 Control of transcriptional elongation in S. cerevisiae

 How are cellular factors involved in controlling transcription elongation and in coordinating co-transcriptional activities?
 We are using NET-seq to investigate how these factors affect transcriptional activity genome wide.
 Moreover, we are investigating how and when they work together to achieve transcriptional regulation.
 Finally, we are investigating how these factors (trans factors) and cis elements affect frequent transcriptional pausing.
-Beyond NET-seq, we are starting projects to interrogate the composition of the elongation complex using mass spectroscopy and single molecule fluorescence.

 Mechanisms of transcription elongation in human cells